Kelvin1970/Li/README.md

 # Deep Learning with Python (Mar 2020)

-Recreate the virtual environment using dlwp.txt.
+Recreate the virtual environment using dlwp.txt using this command "conda env create --file dlwp.txt"

 ## Resources